 - Click Authorize to validate the connection.

-After you click Authorize, the Jira OAuth page o where you can complete authorization by entering the Jira org credentials.
+After you click Authorize, the Jira OAuth page appears in a new tab and complete the authorization by entering the Jira org credentials.

 Note: You can create Jobs after creating a connection.
-For more information, refer to the Preparation of Connector Jobs in the Additional Resource section at the end of this article.
+For more information, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 Create a Job

-Create jobs from the Jobs page to sync Jira incidents and projects with Gainsight.
+You can create jobs in the Jobs page to sync data from the Incidents and Projects objects into Gainsight.
 Create a dataset from one source object, and likewise, create as many as you need to create a Job.
-For more information, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 Merge two or more datasets together and create an output dataset.
 For example, merge incidents and projects to identify projects in which most of the incidents are created.
-For more information on Merge, refer to the Preparation of Connector Jobs in the Additional Resources section at the end of this article.
+For more information on Merge, refer to the Jobs List Page in the Additional Resources section at the end of this article.

 In the Preparation step of a connector job, admins can Transform data and Add Case Fields to get more meaningful insights from the customer data.